andrewfer000/POIgo/README.md

 Since I may start using this at my job, I'd like to improve POIgo.
 This includes:
 1. Fixing bugs and making the application more stable
 2. Improving the UI and making the frontend more functional
 3. Email verifcation for new users and maybe passwordless login.
-Also the ability for the admin to disable new user signup.
+2FA functionality with some kind of authenticator would be nice too.
-4. Global Configuration File for variables such as the API key and other stuff
+4. Global Configuration File for variables such as the API key, Database, and other stuff
-5. Postgres and MySQL support
+5. Postgres and MySQL support for more capability and enterprise use.
+6. Docker Image?

 ## Original POIgo Team